Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Completion of the proof of Theorem and Theorem

 So we want $q\leq T^{(\frac{3}{4}-\frac{9}{2}\theta)/(\frac{5}{2}+\theta)}$, which coincides with \eqref{eqn: q Delta} with our choice of $\theta$.
 Now we complete the proof of Theorem \ref{thm: main}. \end{proof}

-{\bf Acknowledgements.} The author would like to thank Professors Dorian Goldfeld, Jianya Liu, and Wei Zhang for their valuable advice and constant encouragement.
-He also wishes to thank Professor Matthew Young for explaining some details in his paper \cite{young2014weyl}.

-The author is grateful to the China Scholarship Council (CSC) for supporting his studies at Columbia University.
+{\bf Acknowledgements} \; The author would like to thank Professors Dorian Goldfeld, Jianya Liu, Ze\'ev Rudnick, and Wei Zhang for their valuable advice and constant encouragement.
+He also wishes to thank Professor Matthew Young for explaining some details in his paper~\cite{young2014weyl}.
+He wants to thank the anonymous referees and editors for their kind comments and valuable suggestions.
+This work was finished when he was visiting Columbia University.
+He is grateful to the China Scholarship Council (CSC) for supporting his studies at Columbia University.
 He also wants to thank the Department of Mathematics at Columbia University for its hospitality.
-Project is partly supported by the Natural Science Foundation of Shandong Province, China (Grant No. ZR2014AQ002).
+This work is partly supported by NSFC grant 11531008 and IRT\_16R43 from the Ministry of Education, China.